Lupin (French TV series)

-Lupin is a French mystery thriller streaming television series created by George Kay and François Uzan that premiered on Netflix on 8 January 2021.
-The series consists of ten episodes, with the first five released in January 2021 and the remainder on 11 June 2021.
-Netflix has renewed Lupin for a third part.
+Lupin is a French mystery thriller television series created by George Kay and François Uzan.
+It premiered on Netflix on 8 January 2021, when the first set of five episodes were released.
+Another five aired on 11 June 2021.
+Its third instalment debuted on 5 October 2023.
+The series has been renewed for a fourth part, which is scheduled to be released in 2026.

 The show stars Omar Sy in the role of Assane Diop, a man who is inspired by the adventures of master thief Arsène Lupin, a character created by Maurice Leblanc in the early 1900s.
-The first part, consisting of five episodes, is subtitled Dans l'ombre d'Arsène (In the Shadow of Arsène), referring to the primary character's inspiration.
-The series was watched by 70 million households during its first month, becoming the most-watched non-English series on Netflix at the time.
+The first part, consisting of five episodes, is subtitled Dans l'ombre d'Arsène ("in the shadow of Arsène"), referring to the primary character's inspiration.
+The series was watched by 76 million households during its first month, becoming the most-watched non-English series on Netflix at the time.

+Lupin debuted to critical acclaim, with Sy's performance in the leading role singled out for particular praise.
+It has received several accolades, winning a Critics' Choice Award for Best Foreign Language Series and being nominated for Best Drama Series at the International Emmy Awards and the Golden Globe Awards.

 Synopsis

-The story follows professional thief Assane Diop, the only son of an immigrant from Senegal who had come to France to seek a better life for his child.
-Assane's father is framed for the theft of an expensive diamond necklace by his employer, the wealthy and powerful Hubert Pellegrini, and hangs himself in his prison cell out of shame, leaving the teenage Assane an orphan.
-Twenty-five years later, inspired by a book about gentleman thief Arsène Lupin his father had given him on his birthday, Assane sets out to get revenge on the Pellegrini family, using his charisma and mastery of thievery, subterfuge, and disguise to expose Hubert's crimes.
+The story follows professional thief Assane Diop, the only son of an immigrant from Senegal who had come to France to seek a better life for himself and his child.
+Assane's father is framed for the theft of an expensive diamond necklace by his employer, the wealthy and powerful Hubert Pellegrini, and dies in his prison cell, leaving the fourteen-year-old Assane to fend for himself on the streets of Paris.
+Twenty-five years later, inspired by a book about gentleman thief Arsène Lupin his father had given him on his birthday, Assane sets out to get revenge on the Pellegrini family, using his charisma and mastery of thievery, subterfuge, and disguise to expose Pellegrini's crimes.